outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - 'finding interim "state-connecting" solutions' that solve problems 'temporarily' or 'emergently when applied at scale or under other conditions', such as how covering/reducing 'transportation costs to high job-density areas or cell phones costs or basic good (medicine, clean water) costs or "valuable idea"-inventing costs (computers, machine-learning, encryption, dictionary/encyclopedia, solution/rules database, quantum computing, batteries, solar power, math, clean energy, search engine, sorting algorithm, bitcoin, interface analysis)' is an interim solution to 'ending economic opportunity inequality' that when applied at scale might temporarily end economic inequality, & once other solutions are found to improve job distribution in general, it might complete the task if the previous state is the 'state after applying the interim solution', rather than applying it starting from the 'worst case scenario'

   - add to tech
+    - 'structural simulation' tech at a midpoint between 3-d printers and visual info simulations on a computer, where a structure is real conditionally (such as temporarily or partly), like creating a scaffold of a requested structure that can bond for a few seconds before dissolving
+      - weaponized versions of this involve sending structures to other positions to disrupt plans and interfere with resources elsewhere
     - self-driving cars can use proxy variables like 'limits (like a curb) of change types (such as forward motion)' and 'behavioral patterns of other cars/drivers' in the absence of 'direct signals (like signs)' and structures like 'probable error types like probable driver misunderstandings of signs' as well as useful/adjacent/probable structures (like 'roundabouts') which can be used to predict structures it will encounter before encountering them, as probable models of structures it may encounter to use to understand new different info than what it has already encountered
     - an optimal truth-derivation structure is useful as a 'time-traveling device' bc an optimal truth-derivation structure can also derive the truth at any previous/future time
       - similarly, an 'impossibly optimal' truth-derivation structure that is 'more efficient than reality at preserving information ("better than reality" meaning "better at preserving information than a reality with time is, as a reality with time loses information and re-generates that information on-demand", such as a 'neural network ai model' that perfectly predicts a 'human mind with more neurons than the network')' is useful as a 'time-building device' bc time will flow in the direction of greatest stability/efficiency, and a 'time-basing device' bc its more efficient to base changes on the standard of the more efficient/stable reality (as an 'alternative history with a different starting point, breaking time-direction symmetry by creating a different adjacency as the original starting point that has a stronger bond')